-Tomorrow is Election Day and if you find yourself frantically searching online for last-minute tips about voting, you are not alone.
-Many Americans are still researching voter’s information about candidates and various issues.
-In fact, last night I was talking to my husband Travis about Election Day and he told me he was still reading over candidates’ information.
+If you find yourself frantically searching online for last-minute tips about voting, you are not alone.
+Many Americans are still researching voter’s information about their local and state candidates and various issues that are important to them.

 LAST-MINUTE TIPS ABOUT VOTING